-Benchmark Total lines of code (LOC) LOC in parallel section Total number of branches Number of branches in parallel sec- tion
+Benchmark Total lines of code (LOC) LOC in parallel section Total number of branches Number of branches in parallel

+section

 continuous ocean 5329 4217 876 785

 FFT 1086 561 110 44

 FMM 4772 3246 395 321

-non-continuous ocean 3549 2487 543 478
+non- continuous ocean 3549 2487 543 478

 radix 1112 441 99 35

 raytrace 10861 7709 726 268

-water-nsquared 2564 1474 144 103
+water- nsquared 2564 1474 144 103

 Performance Evaluation: We evaluate the performance overhead of BLOCKWATCH on a 32-core processor that contains four 8-core AMD Opteron 6128 processors running at 2 Ghz each.
 In order to study the performance overhead and the scalability of BLOCKWATCH, we vary the number of threads from 1 to 32 and measure the time spent in the parallel section of the program, both with and without BLOCKWATCH.
-For execution time with BLOCKWATCH, we measure it under both multi-core optimization and multiprocessor optimization cases separately.
 We do not measure the checking time of monitor thread, as the monitor thread is executed asynchronously and hence does not have a significant effect on the execution time of the program's parallel section.
-The SPLASH-2 programs can scale at least to 64 threads [12].
+The SPLASH-2 programs can scale to at least 64 threads [13].

-To measure the performance with 32 threads, we disable the monitor thread during the execution of the main program so as not to interfere with it (this is because our machine has only 32 cores and we need 33 threads for the program with the monitor).
+To measure the performance with 32 threads, we disable the monitor thread during the execution of the main program so as not to interfere with it.
+This is because our machine has only 32 cores and we need 33 threads to execute the program with the monitor 7.
 We have verified that the difference in execution times is negligible under this scenario for the 16 thread case.
 Note that the threads still send the branch information to the front-end queues of the monitor - the only difference is that the monitor does not do anything with the information.
-We do not have a machine with more than 32 cores, and hence we adopt this approach.